AppTonomia-Sirio/BackendEMS/docs/API_DOCS.md

 The `name` field is a string containing the name of the user.

 The `surname` field is a string containing the surname of the user.

+Default values:
+- If roles contains `Educador Tutor` the user will have is_admin as True by default.
+- If roles contains `Trabajador Social` the user will have all homes assigned by default.

 The response will be:
 ```json